-Captain/Elected or Appointed Official:

-If a student is found in violation the Chemical Health Policy, he or she will be ineligible to be elected or named captain of an athletic team or president/leader of any extracurricular activity (including class office) for one calendar year.
+Captain/Elected or Appointed Official: If a student is found in violation the Chemical Health Policy, he or she the student will be ineligible to be elected or named captain of an athletic team or president/leader of any extracurricular activity (including class office) for one calendar year.
 This may result in the student being stripped of titles and captaincies.

-Tobacco Possession/Use Disciplinary Actions
+Tobacco Possession/Electronic Smoking Devices and Paraphernalia Use Disciplinary Actions

-Suspicion of Possession and/or Use of Tobacco Products
+Suspicion of Possession and/or Use of Tobacco Products/Electronic Smoking Devices and Paraphernalia